rakeshxp2007/Kaggle_Competitions/README.md

 # Kaggle Competitions
-This repo contain all the Kaggle Competitions which I participated since 2025
+This repo contain all the Kaggle Competitions in which I have participated since 2025
 * Titanic ML Comp
 * Forcasting Ticket sale - Due date Jan 31, 2025